aero-ware/aero-bot/README.md

     - The `defaultPrefix` is the ~~default prefix in any server before it is reassigned~~ [what else would it be](https://youtu.be/dQw4w9WgXcQ)?
     - the `adminIds` should be a comma separated list of user IDs, ex: `id1,id2,id3` who can use the `ownerOnly` commands
     - The `suggestionChannel` is the ID of the channel where new feature requests/suggestions from users go to.
+    - the `errorLog` is the ID of the channel where any unhandled promise rejections (any uncaught errors) can be logged.
+It is optional.
     - Here is an example of a valid `.env` file:

 ```